An exploration of great drama teaching practice in the face-to-face and remote classroom

 Venue: Zoom session

-Course Facilitators: Sarah English and Simon Kane
+Course Facilitators: Sarah English and John Pritchard

 Sarah English is an actor and theatre educator, hailing from Halifax, Canada.
 She completed a Bachelor of Arts Degree (Theatre-Acting) at Dalhousie University and taught theatre education at Neptune Theatre School before moving to Toronto, Ontario to further pursue her career.
 Sarah has performed in theatres across Canada and she has also recorded the first two audiobooks in the ongoing Aggie Morton Mystery Queen series with Random House Canada.
 She has received Robert Merritt Award nominations for her work in Bone Cage and How Do I Love Thee?
 She has worked with Stagecoach Performing Arts for 8 years in Toronto, as both a teacher and manager, and she is also a dialect coach.
 As she has grown as an educator, Sarah has always held the same goals; for students to feel challenged, to gain confidence through their shared work and knowledge and to celebrate their individuality.